 Standard Setting and Rulemaking: Open for Comment

 Accounting Support Fee

 The primary source of funding for PCAOB operations is the yearly Accounting Support Fee that is paid by the companies whose financial statements must be audited by PCAOB-registered firms.
 These include public companies, other issuers, brokers and dealers.
-Each year's Accounting Support Fee is equal to the PCAOB budget for that year, which is approved by the Securities and Exchange Commission (SEC), minus the amount of registration and related annual fees paid by registered public accounting firms, as required by the Sarbanes-Oxley Act, as amended by the Dodd-Frank Act.
+Each year's Accounting Support Fee is equal to the PCAOB budget for that year, which is approved by the Securities and Exchange Commission (SEC), minus the amount of registration and related annual fees paid by registered firms, as required by the Sarbanes-Oxley Act, as amended by the Dodd-Frank Act.

 Each issuer pays a share of the Accounting Support Fee that is based on the issuer's U.S. equity market capitalization.
 An issuer's failure to pay its allocated share of the Accounting Support Fee constitutes a violation of the Securities Exchange Act of 1934 and is reported to the SEC.

 Speeches & Statements on the PCAOB and Public Company Audit Committees

 - Board Member Jay D. Hanson, 32nd Annual Current Financial Reporting Issues Conference, Financial Executives International:PCAOB Update for Those on the Front Lines of Financial Reporting (Nov.
 19, 2013)